iTAGNZ/iresapi/README.md

 ?>
 ```

+Your public and private keys will be assigned to you by iRES. **Never** share your private key, or include it in request data sent to iRES.

 ## Resources
 - **operators[/id]** - *Gets a list of iRES operators if `id` is not specified.
 If the `id` is specified, this method will return information about the specified operator.*
 - **operators/id/products** - *Gets a list of products associated with the specified operator.*